Virgin Orbit

-Virgin Orbit is a company within the Virgin Group which provides launch services for small satellites.
-On January 17, 2021, their LauncherOne rocket successfully reached orbit for the first time, and successfully deployed 10 cubesats.
-In mid-March 2023, the company furloughed nearly all its employees and paused operations while it looked for funding.

-The company was formed in 2017 to develop the air-launched LauncherOne rocket, launched from a modified Boeing 747 aircraft named Cosmic Girl; this tandem had previously been a project of Virgin Galactic.
+Virgin Orbit was a company within the Virgin Group that provided launch services for small satellites.
+The company was formed in 2017 as a spin-off of Richard Branson's Virgin Galactic space tourism venture to develop and market the LauncherOne rocket, which had previously been a project under Virgin Galactic.
+LauncherOne was a two-stage launch vehicle, air-launched from a Boeing 747 carrier aircraft, designed to deliver 300 kg of payload to low Earth orbit.

-On 30 December 2021 Virgin Orbit underwent a SPAC merger with NextGen Acquisition Corp, and became a publicly traded company (symbol VORB) at the NASDAQ stock exchange.
-At the SPAC merger Virgin Orbit was valued at $3.7 billion in equity.
+On December 30, 2021, Virgin Orbit underwent a SPAC merger with NextGen Acquisition Corp, and became a publicly traded company (symbol VORB) at the Nasdaq stock exchange.
+Upon listing Virgin Orbit was valued at $3.7 billion.

-On 10 January 2023, the company confirmed that their first rocket launched from the United Kingdom had experienced an 'anomaly' and had failed to reach its planned orbit.
+LauncherOne made six flights from 2020 to 2023, resulting in four successes and two failures.
+After the second failure in January 2023 and amid an inability to secure additional financing, the company laid off staff and suspended operations in March 2023, finalizing Chapter 11 bankruptcy auction on May 22, 2023.
+Remaining assets were divested for $36 million, less than 1% of the company's valuation upon IPO.

 Vehicles

 LauncherOne

 On May 25, 2020, LauncherOne's first launch failed to reach orbit.

 On January 17, 2021, LauncherOne became the first Virgin Orbit vehicle to reach orbit, successfully deploying 10 CubeSats into Low Earth Orbit for NASA on its final demonstration mission.
 LauncherOne was deployed from the left (port) wing of a retrofitted Boeing 747, 33,000 feet (10 kilometers) above the Pacific Ocean.
-The rocket was dedicated to the memory of Eve Branson, mother of Richard Branson, founder of Virgin, who died from COVID-19 on the 8th of January 2021.
+The rocket was dedicated to the memory of the mother of Richard Branson, founder of Virgin - Eve Branson, who died from COVID-19 on January 8, 2021.

 On June 30, 2021, LauncherOne successfully delivered its first commercial payload to space.

 On January 13, 2022, LauncherOne successfully delivered seven cubesats for three customers into orbit.

-On 2 July 2022 LauncherOne flew a successful mission.
+On July 2, 2022, LauncherOne flew a successful mission.

-On 9 January 2023 LauncherOne failed to orbit despite a nominal drop from the aircraft, with Virgin Orbit citing "an anomaly" with the upper stage.
+On January 9, 2023, LauncherOne failed to orbit despite a nominal drop from the aircraft, with Virgin Orbit citing "an anomaly" with the upper stage.
 The failed payload included nine satellites from seven different customers.
 This was Virgin Orbit's first attempted launch from the UK at Spaceport Cornwall; previous launches were from Mojave Air and Space Port.

 Cosmic Girl

-Cosmic Girl is the name of the modified Boeing 747-400 that Virgin Orbit uses to launch its rockets.
+Cosmic Girl was the name of the modified Boeing 747-400 that Virgin Orbit used to launch its rockets.
 In 2022, Virgin Orbit announced plans to acquire additional 747s with the ability to transport the rocket and ground support equipment internally.

 Operations and financials

-Based in Long Beach, California, at its founding in 2017, Virgin Orbit has more than 300 employees led by president Dan Hart, a former vice president of government satellite systems at Boeing.
+Based in Long Beach, California, at its founding in 2017, Virgin Orbit had more than 300 employees led by president Dan Hart, a former vice president of government satellite systems at Boeing.
 The company from which it was spun off, Virgin Galactic, continued to focus on two other capabilities: human suborbital spaceflight operations and advanced aerospace design, manufacturing, and testing.